Understanding Bitcoin’s four-year cycle

 Four-year cycle strategies

-To create and implement a strong trading strategy, it is important to know more about the different stages of Bitcoin’s four-year cycle:
+This has been the pattern after every four years.
+To create and implement a strong trading strategy for the four years, it is important to know more about the different stages of Bitcoin’s periodic cycle.
+Here is more information on how the different cycle phases operate.

-Studying the effects of the 2020 halving can potentially offer insights into how a future halving might act as a catalyst for price movements.
+Studying the effects of the 2024 halving can offer insights into how a future halving might act as a catalyst for price movements.

 For illustration purposes only.
 Past performance is not an indication of future results.